GregWells/3402FinalProject/README.md

 * This section could contain a short paragraph which include the following:
   * **Definition of the tasks / challenge**  Ex: The task, as defined by the Kaggle challenge is to use a time series of 12 features, sampled daily for 1 month, to predict the next day's price of a stock.
+  * **Drone Delivery challenge**  The task, as defined by the Kaggle challenge, is to develop code that will read a variable input file of system setup parameters and customer orders, and subsequently generate a submission file detailing each action that will be performed.
+The submission file will subsequently be scored by Kaggle based on how rapidly each order was delivered.
-  * **Your approach** Ex: The approach in this repository formulates the problem as regression task, using deep recurrent neural networks as the model with the full time series of features as input.
-We compared the performance of 3 different network architectures.
+  * **Solution method** The approach in this repository leverages reinforcement learning (RL) to determine an efficient path to complete the orders.
+The problem was identified as fitting an infinite-horizon, discounted return equation which aligns well with model-free deep RL algorithms.
+I compared the performance of 2 different RL algorithms, PPO and A2C.
   * **Summary of the performance achieved** Ex: Our best model was able to predict the next day stock price within 23%, 90% of the time.
 At the time of writing, the best performance on Kaggle of this metric is 18%.

 ## Summary of Workdone